slyq/ttcc-sim/README.md

     - 'X' specifies that the respective cog is targeted twice
     - should be the same length as the cog set
 - the quickhand strategy must be followed by the gags relevant to it in the format `[pres] <gag>`
+    - gags are parsed left to right
+    - example 1: if x-x- or -X-- is specified, two valid gags must follow it
-    - gags are parsed left to right (ex: -X-x will assume the next two gags target mid-left and the third gag targets right)
+    - example 2: -X-x will assume the next two gags target mid-left and the third gag targets right
 - if preceded by "pres", all gags that are part of the quickhand strategy are prestiged
     - note: if followed by "pres", the prestige only applies to the gag following it
 - if followed by "cross", zap gags will cross

-For example, if x-x- or -X-- is specified, two valid gags must follow it.

 ## Command format for individual commands:
 `[pres] <gag> <target>`